 PARENTS SCHOOL MEETINGS – Latest Report

-In May 2018, the parents’ meeting was about Hyper-Protection.
+The parents’ meeting was about Hyper-Protection.
 We wanted to address this topic with the parents because we’ve found out that some of them have manifested features of hyper-protection towards their children.
 We wanted to make them aware that not letting children do things on their own, (to dress and undress, feed themselves, to take care for their life, to wash themselves, to contribute to the house work – and thus to acquire, through repeated exercises, the abilities absolutely necessary for his / her autonomy) leads to disability.

 Parental care is natural and beneficial (to prevent the child from accidents, illness and suffering) but it is counterproductive, when it’s in excess (=hyper-protection).